 The Bravo Award is supported by college/unit operating funds.
 To ensure all eligible faculty and staff have an opportunity to be rewarded for exceptional performance, all units are encouraged to participate in this award program.
 To ensure the sustainability of a unit’s ability to provide awards on an ongoing basis, award frequency and amounts must be determined thoughtfully.

-The maximum dollar amount that can be awarded by a unit over the fiscal year will be based upon the number of full-time equivalent employees in each of the above categories, times 10% multiplied by the maximum award amount ($1,000).
-The source of headcount data will be budget data as of July 1, 2013.
+The maximum dollar amount that can be awarded by a unit over the fiscal year will be based upon the number of full-time equivalent employees.
+The funding limit calculation is total CUL times 7.5% multiplied by the maximum award amount ($1,000).
+The source of headcount data will be active CUL effective as of July 1, 2015.

 Bravo Awards are discretionary cash awards that are intended to recognize and reward excellence in University service, significant achievements and contributions and outstanding individual and team performance.
 Each unit will have the flexibility to allow for recognition in ways that are meaningful, fair, and clearly distinguish levels of performance within the specific work unit.